WaterFutures/EPyT-Flow/docs/tut.events.rst

     - EN_CMH  (cubic meter per hour)
     - EN_CFS  (cubic feet per second)

+    Leakages can be placed on nodes or edges -- in the case of edges, the edge is split into half and a new node (with no demand) is placed in the middle of the old edge, finally, a node leakage is placed on this new node.

     More details on the computation of emitter coefficients can be found in the documentation of :func:`~epyt_flow.simulation.events.leakages.Leakage.compute_leak_emitter_coefficient` --